rahulp1492/codeigniter-textlocal-sms/README.md

-# This library not maintained.
+# This library is not maintained after build.

 # Codeigniter Textlocal SMS Library
 Textlocal sms library integration for codeigniter.
 Send textlocal sms using codeigniter manipulated library.